SandroAlmeidaDev/boot-clean-ubuntu-16.04LTS/README.md

-# /boot is not 100% full and apt is working
+# /boot is 100% full and apt is working

 ### Explaining the script